mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 ## Mutability

-We will get to actual programming real soon now.
+We will get to actual programming *real* soon now.
 But first, there’s one last piece of theory to understand.

 We’ve seen that object values can be modified.
-The types of values discussed in earlier chapters, such as numbers, strings, and Booleans, are all immutable—it is impossible to change an existing value of those types.
+The types of values discussed in earlier chapters, such as numbers, strings, and Booleans, are all *immutable*—it is impossible to change an existing value of those types.
 You can combine them and derive new values from them, but when you take a specific string value, that value will always remain the same.
 The text inside it cannot be changed.
-If you have reference to a string that contains "cat", it is not possible for other code to change a character in that string to make it spell "rat".
+If you have reference to a string that contains "`cat`", it is not possible for other code to change a character in that string to make it spell "`rat`".

-With objects, on the other hand, the content of a value can be modified by changing its properties.
+With objects, on the other hand, the content of a value *can* be modified by changing its properties.

 When we have two numbers, 120 and 120, we can consider them precisely the same number, whether or not they refer to the same physical bits.
 But with objects, there is a difference between having two references to the same object and having two different objects that contain the same properties.
 Consider the following code: